apache/spark/docs/running-on-kubernetes.md

   <td>
     Path to the OAuth token file containing the token to use when authenticating against the Kubernetes API server from the driver pod when requesting executors.
 Note that unlike the other authentication options, this file must contain the exact string value of the token to use for the authentication.
-This token value is uploaded to the driver pod.
-If this is specified, it is highly recommended to set up TLS for the driver submission server, as this value is sensitive information that would be passed to the driver pod in plaintext otherwise.
+This token value is uploaded to the driver pod as a secret.
+In client mode, use
+    <code>spark.kubernetes.authenticate.oauthTokenFile</code> instead.
   </td>
 </tr>
 <tr>